What can I study?

 - A ‘study skills’ module to help you get started – helpful if you left school too many years ago to remember and haven’t done any studying since!

-- Classroom-based study at the college in Dingwall – four days a week, September to May.
-Alternatively, study at home a module at a time, working at your own pace and taking as long as you require.
+- Study at home a module at a time, working at your own pace and taking as long as you require.

 - Excellent materials clearly guide you through the course and your tutor is on hand to help and encourage you at every stage.